augustcolonna/ce-scripts/README.md

 - Flags always override env values.
 - `deploymentsBackfill.js` can also read `base_url`/`token` per-row from the CSV.
 - `setPullServicesBackfill.js` now respects `DX_BASE_URL` and `DX_TOKEN`, plus `--baseUrl`/`--token` flags.

+### Dry run vs. Live run
+- Dry run: adds `--dry-run` (or `--dryRun true` for set-pull-services).
+No data is sent, useful to validate CSV format and payloads.
+- Live run: remove the dry-run flag.
+Ensure `DX_TOKEN` is set and has the right permissions.

+### Troubleshooting
+- “CSV not found”: Double-check the path after `--csv` or `--dir`.
+Use absolute paths if unsure.
+- “Missing DX token”: Set `DX_TOKEN` in `.env` or pass `--token`.
+For dry run, you can omit it.
+- “Invalid timestamp”: Ensure timestamps are ISO-like, e.g. `2025-01-01T12:05:00` (deployments) or include `Z`/offset for incidents.
+- “Services format”: For arrays, use JSON like `["svc1","svc2"]` or delimited `svc1|svc2`.
+- Still stuck?
+Run with `--dry-run` and share the console output and the first 1-2 CSV rows (without secrets).

 ## When Updating
 ```